 - You have had your “tubes tied” (tubal ligation)

-- You are allergic to contrast dye used during X-ray exams
+- You are allergic to contrast dye used during x-ray exams

 - You are unwilling to undergo the Essure Confirmation Test

-- Do not have an active or recent pelvic infection
+- You have an active gynecological infection

 You should speak to your doctor if: